Randolph J. Huis

 Honors and Activities

-- Selected by attorney peers for inclusion in The Best Lawyers in America®, published by Best Lawyers LLC, for Litigation – Intellectual Property, Litigation - Patent and Patent Law, (2008-2020)
+- Selected by attorney peers for inclusion in The Best Lawyers in America®, published by Best Lawyers LLC, for Litigation – Intellectual Property, Litigation - Patent and Patent Law, (2008-2021) View methodology used for selection.

-- Selected as a "Patent Star" in Managing Intellectual Property's IP Stars, (2020)
+- Selected as a "Patent Star" in Managing Intellectual Property's IP Stars, (2020-2021) View methodology used for selection.

 - American Intellectual Property Law Association